(Statistica Visual Basic)

 Recording SVB Macros

 (Programs): Macros, Master (Log) Macros,and Keyboard Macros.
-STATISTICA provides a comprehensive
+Statistica

-for further editing and modification.
-The macro (STATISTICA
+automatically generate programs for further editing and modification.

-for more complex and highly customized Visual Basic application programs.
+blocks" for more complex and highly customized Visual Basic application

 There are three general categories of macros that can be automatically